-May I never ever forget that there is YOU, You who always value me, You who always believe in me.
-You are the first one who believes in me.
+May I never ever forget that there is YOU, You who always value me.
+You who always believe in me.
+You are the first one who believe in me.
 No matter what I do, nothing and no one can separate I from You, from You believing in ME.

 It does not come naturally for some ladies to submit to a headship in a personal way specially for ladies who have learned for many years to look after and decide for themselves.
 It takes maturity and guidance of the Holy Spirit so as for a young wife to heed and follow what is said in Ephesians 5:21-23.
 It takes the patience of a man or a young husband for a lady or young wife to grow in holiness under the headship of a man who loves her.
 I also am reflecting on the respect to one another of a brother and sister serving together for the Lord in church activities.